 The PPS controller housing is a heat-treated aluminum alloy cylinder, rated to a depth of 5,500m.
 The housing holds the battery and electronics.
-Chapter 2 of this User Manual contains detailed instructions for opening the controller housing.
+This User Manual contains detailed instructions for opening the controller housing.
 Follow these instructions and the recommended safety precautions when opening the controller housing.

-Figure 1-3: Controller Housing
+Figure 2-2: Controller Housing